abdallah0128318/reactive-form-fields-using-vue.js/README.md

 npm install

 ```
-So the npm package manager will look at package.json file and install all listed packages in it
+So the npm package manager will look at package.json file and install all listed packages under all the dependencies property

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).